 You can use stencils for drawing and lettering, as well as stickers, stamps and washi tape for everything from decorating pages, to creating borders, collages, and artworks.

 4. A bullet journal will help you to take better care of yourself

-The key to taking better care of yourself is to create healthy habits, for example, drinking more water, getting more exercise, eating more healthily, or creating a morning or evening routine to ensure you get both time to yourself and plenty of sleep.
+The key to taking better care of yourself is to create healthy self-care habits, for example, drinking more water, getting more exercise, eating more healthily, or creating a morning or evening routine to ensure you get both time to yourself and plenty of sleep.